I really love the Roth IRA.

 8. Use Funds to Buy Your First Home

-You can withdraw all your Roth IRA funds (contributions and earnings) if and when you decide you want to buy your first home.
+You can withdraw some of your Roth IRA funds (contributions and earnings) if and when you decide you want to buy your first home.
 Again, I don’t recommend using your Roth IRA for a down payment, but it’s good to know the Roth IRA is so flexible.

 9. Extra College Savings